amankrs21/Flight-Booking-System/README.md

 This repository serves as a practical demonstration of integrating Python programming with database management, showcasing real-world applications of software development concepts.
 It is an ideal project for students and developers looking to explore Python, Tkinter, and MySQL in a cohesive and meaningful way.

+> **Note:** This code is optimized for Windows environments.
+Some features may not work as expected on Linux or macOS.

 ## This repository having two Flight Booking Systems,
 ## --> First is Terminal Based